mariarizzo/SCR/SCR-2e/README.md

 ## Resources for "Statistical Computing with R, Second Edtion"

+This folder is now a new repository "SCR2e".

+Go to https://github.com/mariarizzo/SCR2e for the files.

 Resources and files for "Statistical Computing with R 2nd edition" by Maria Rizzo, Chapman & Hall/CRC (2019)